It wasn’t so long ago that we were all happily flying without an iPad or tablet in the cockpit.

 The iPad Pro is recommended by Foreflight themselves, and is available with a screen size of either 11 inches or 12.9 inches; with 128GB, 256GB, 512GB, or 1TB of internal storage; and with WiFi or WiFi and Cellular.

-One of the main reasons why the iPad Pro is the best choice for Foreflight is because the company state that you want at least a 128GB device for all the airport diagrams, instrument procedures, A/FD sheets, VFR sectionals, documents, and IFR en route charts you will be downloading, with room to spare to download other data.
+One of the main reasons why the iPad Pro is the best choice for Foreflight is because you want at least a 128GB device for all the airport diagrams, instrument procedures, A/FD sheets, VFR sectionals, documents, and IFR en route charts you will be downloading, with room to spare to download other data.

-Getting the Cellular option is also recommended so you can activate moving map capabilities in ForeFlight.
+We recommend getting the Cellular option, so you can activate moving map capabilities in ForeFlight.

-If you don’t have the space for the iPad Pro, don’t worry.
-Foreflight will also work just fine with the latest iPad Mini and iPad Air models too.
+If you don’t have the space for the iPad Pro, don’t worry, the Foreflight will also work just fine with the latest iPad Mini and iPad Air models too.

 Frequently Asked Questions